 There are many varieties of apple in the UK.
 An estimate as to the exact figure would be almost 3,000!
 Some are very good varieties, others less so.
 But they are all different.
-Knowing what to plant where, and ensuring that you will be able to enjoy the beauty of blossom and the satisfaction of being able to pick some good fruits at harvest time, are not always straightforward.
+Knowing what to plant where, and ensuring that you will be able to enjoy the beauty of blossom and the satisfaction of being able to pick some good fruits at harvest time, are questions that are not always straightforward.

-Apple variety selection – basic principles
+Types of apples – basic principles

 If you are planning to have your own orchard, or just a few trees in the garden, the question arises of which variety of fruit to plant.
 The most reliable trees from the cropping point of view are apples.
-Secondly you may then ask yourself, which apple variety suits me best.
+Secondly you may then ask yourself, which apple variety suits me best?
 Which type of apple will be liked by the children and which apple does grandma prefer?
 I don’t want all the apples to ripen at the same time.
 So how do I set about making the right choice?
 In the end it all comes down to a few elementary principles.

 - All apples, picked when mature, will become sweet.
 Some are by nature sweet when it is harvest time.
 Others have a degree of sharpness at harvest time and will retain their sharpness longer.
 Therefore if you plant more than one tree, it is best to choose different varieties.
 In that way your fruit will not all ripen at the same time.
 At harvest time, all apples are crisp.
 However the late maturing apples keep their crispness the longest.